Tuesday, 31 May 2022

 Chelsea Flower Show

-We weren’t sure whether to go to the Chelsea Flower Show today because it’s quite expensive, however the fact that we happened to be in London during the week it’s on, finally convinced us to buy tickets.
+We weren’t sure whether to go to the Chelsea Flower Show this year because it’s quite expensive, however the fact that we happened to be in London during the week it’s on, finally convinced us to buy tickets.
+I have always fancied going.
 Coincidentally today is our 37th wedding anniversary and it has been a delightful way to celebrate!

 We arrived bright and early to sunshine with only few clouds, and started making our way around the display gardens.
 It was pretty busy but we found that, with patience, we could get a turn at the front of each garden.
 It was very interesting; wildflowers and reclaimed materials are very much in vogue.
 The proud garden designers stood about chatting with and being congratulated by the crowd for their medals, and Gardeners’ World presenter Adam Frost was being filmed by a tv crew as he talked about the gardens.
 In the interest of complete disclosure, I didn’t have a clue who he was, so I asked a lady who was taking a photo of him.
 I then moved forward to take my own photo; Mr Frost noticed this and posed for me with a smile.
 I said “Thank you” and he benevolently replied “Bless you!”
 However we did not manage to spot Heather and Ewan’s favourite presenter, Monty Don, even though another lady told me that he had been seen earlier at the BBC Garden.